miohtama/opsec/source/team/index.rst

 **The team members have disk encryption enabled on their mobiles and tablets.
 The devices are password protected?** Yes / No

 A lost device, when encrypted, cannot lead to any kind of compromises.
-Even if the device were not to contain sensitive data it may contain an accessible email session which can be used to further account compromise and phishing.
+Even if the device were not to contain sensitive data it could contain active email inboxes and team chats leading to further account compromise and phishing.

 Applies for: Everyone

+Links:

+- `Encrypt your data on Android (Google) <https://support.google.com/nexus/answer/2844831?hl=en>`_

+- `iOS: Understanding data protection (Apple) <https://support.apple.com/en-us/HT202064>`_